licensezero/guide.licensezero.com/index.md

   <figcaption>Figure 3: A Dependency Graph Under Different Licenses</figcaption>
 </figure>

-A user of package A needs to follow the rules of _both_ [Charity](#charity) and [Prosperity](#prosperity), in order to use package A.  That means _both_ limiting commercial use to 32 days _and_ releasing source code for software built with package D, including for software built with package C or Package A.
+A user of package A needs to follow the rules of _both_ [Parity](#parity) and [Prosperity](#prosperity), in order to use package A.  That means _both_ limiting commercial use to 32 days _and_ releasing source code for software built with package D, including for software built with package C or Package A.

-Note that the authors of package A and package C are free to license work on their own packages under MIT and Charity terms, respectively.
+Note that the authors of package A and package C are free to license work on their own packages under MIT and Blue Oak terms, respectively.
 The Parity license of package D requires release of source code and licensing on terms at least as permissive as Parity.
-Both MIT and Charity are _more_ permissive than Parity, with _fewer_ rules about releasing source code.
+Both MIT and Blue Oak are _more_ permissive than Parity, with _fewer_ rules about releasing source code.

 The author of package A must mind the license rules for the Prosperity license for package B, too.
 If the author of package A wrote that package primarily as a hobby, or as academic research, they're free to continue using package B indefinitely.
 If the author of package A instead wrote package A primarily to make money, they need a private license for contributions to package B, so as not to exceed the 32-day trial period.